National Museum of Asian Art, Freer and Sackler Galleries

 Unfortunately, in 1997 I found that the lacquer near the lower studs was so uneven that the instrument was no longer playable.
 At that time I was told the Museum had a policy of not repairing such instruments.

-In 2002 I revisited the collection together with other members of the New York Qin Society, at which time I was told that either I was misinformed or the policy has changed, and that this one may soon be restored.
+In 2002 I revisited the collection together with other members of the New York Qin Society, at which time I was told that either I was misinformed or the policy had changed, and that this one may soon be restored.
 The museum had also recently acquired another Ming dynasty instrument.

 Footnotes (Shorthand references are explained on a separate page)

-1. Freer and Sackler Galleries (弗利爾美術館)
+1. National Museum of Asian Art: Freer and Sackler Galleries (弗利爾美術館)

 2. Inscription on the back of the Freer/Sackler's qin called Dragon's Moan (枯木龍吟 Kumu Longyin)